-Once your assessment is complete, there are still a few steps to take before your pharmacy’s accreditation or reaccreditation can be confirmed
+Once your assessment is complete, there are a few steps to take before your pharmacy’s accreditation or reaccreditation can be confirmed

-Check out the Quality Care 2020 Post Assessment Guide for more information.
+For a detailed overview of the key steps to take post-assessment, check out the Quality Care 2020 Post Assessment Guide for more information.

 The Introducing Corrective Actions short course provides a detailed look at the new categories of corrective action and the process of responding to corrective actions, including completing a root cause analysis.
 The short course takes approximately 10 - 15 minutes to complete.
 Get started today!